This post may contain affiliate links. Please read our disclosure policy.

 It’s easy, quick, perhaps better than running to get fast food, and tastes good!
 Paired with a veggie and a glass of wine, I’m a happy camper.

-I don’t think he ever made anything like this easy shell pasta, he was more of a bag of frozen ravioli’s and a jar of red sauce kind of guy.
-My dad was quite the chef, (*wink, wink*).
+I don’t think he ever made anything like this ground turkey pasta recipe; he was more of a bag of frozen ravioli and a jar of red sauce kind of guy.
+My dad was quite the chef (*wink, wink*).

 Sometimes I feel we all think we need to overcomplicate dinner.
 Cooking is only as hard as you make it out to be.
 It’s a mindset, right?
 “I don’t want to cook.
 I don’t want to have to clean the dishes or go buy ingredients at the store.”
 It’s something you may need to take time to plan for and make time for.
 If it’s important to you, it’ll happen!

 For this easy recipe using ground turkey, you’ll need:

 - Heavy cream